Today – Chinese New Year crafts for kids. Kelly of Domestic Goddesque is sharing some awesome Chinese craft ideas. What will you be making?

 Chinese New Year is celebrated at the end of January.
-If you are looking for some crafty ideas for how to mark the passing from the Year of the Snake into the Year of the Horse, then I have some great suggestions for you right here!
+Are you looking for some crafty ideas for how to mark the passing from the Year of the Snake into the Year of the Horse?
+Then I have some great suggestions for you right here!

 Chinese New Year Crafts

 First, my Poppet and Mum make some fabulous Chinese Dragons with paper plates.
 I love paper plate crafts!

 I’ve been making Candy Cane Horses.

 If colouring is more your craft style, there are some Chinese themed colouring printables on the Any Coloring site.

 Or how about printing a Horse mask for Year of the Horse?
 You can at Education.com.

 Use a paper cup to make a fire-breathing dragon?
 These welsh dragons can double easily as Chinese ones- just use a red cup!

 The awesome Red Ted Art pimps regular Chinese Paper Lanterns by adding fairy lights.
 Love!

 Family Corner uses red cups to make some sweet Chinese Lanterns.